 Bird-dogging refers to advocates who identify and seek out candidates or elected officials, and press them to answer specific questions to provide their views on issues.
 Bird-dogging is a means to expose politicians’ take on an issue and prevent them from hiding behind a comfortable curtain of vague rhetoric.

-Here are SIMPLE questions relating to our key advocacy campaigns:
+Questions relating to key advocacy campaigns:

-- Do you support and defend the National Environmental Policy Act (NEPA)?
+- How do you feel about these rollbacks?
+What will you do to support and defend the National Environmental Policy Act (NEPA)?